Renewing Your CDL in Michigan

 Assuming your CDL hasn't been suspended, revoked, canceled, or denied, you'll be able to renew on the spot.
 If there are any restrictions, you'll have to resolve them before your license can be renewed.

-You may also be asked to undergo a new physical exam.
+You may also be asked to have a Medical Examination Report (Form 649-F) completed.

 Be sure to bring with you:

-If, however, you have a hazardous materials endorsement (H or X), you'll need to score 80 percent or better on the 30-question, multiple-choice hazardous materials endorsement test―every time you renew.
+If, however, you have a hazardous materials endorsement (H or X), you'll need to pass a hazardous materials test every time you renew.
 All necessary materials are in the CDL manual.

 If you fail the test, you may take it again as often as you wish.
 You may continue to use your endorsement until your driver license expires on your birthday.